Ordered Yao graphs: maximum degree, edge density, and clique numbers: Maximum degree

 Lemma~\ref{lemma:orthgonal} implies that there exists an ordering such that each vertex of $P_0\cup P_1$ is adjacent to $p$.
 Besides, there exists an ordering such that each vertex of $P_1\cup P_2$ is adjacent to $p$.
 A similar statement for the union $P_0\cup P_2$ will complete the proof.
 Indeed, since $a_0+a_1+a_2=n-1$, at least one of the sums $a_0+a_1, a_1+a_2, a_2+a_0$ is at least $\frac{2}{3}(n-1)$ by the pigeonhole principle.

-Let $q_1,\dots,q_{m}$ be the points of $P_0\cup P_2$ labeled such that their (Euclidean) distances to $p$ do not increase anywhere, where $m=a_2+a_0$.
+Let $q_1,\dots,q_{m}$ be the points of $P_0\cup P_2$ labeled such that their Euclidean distances to $p$ are nonincreasing, where $m=a_2+a_0$.
 We claim that each of them is adjacent to $p$ in the $5$-sector Yao graph under the ordering

 As in the proof of Proposition~\ref{prop:k>=6}, assume the contrary, namely that for some $j<i$, $q_i$ is adjacent to $q_j$ instead of $p$.
-First, suppose that $q_i$ and $q_j$ belong to different dual $5$-sectors of $p$.
+First, suppose that $q_i$ and $q_j$ belong to different dual sectors of $p$.
 This yields that $\measuredangle q_ipq_j > \frac{2\pi}{5} > \frac{\pi}{3}$.
 As earlier, we conclude that $\angle q_ipq_j$ is not a smallest angle of the triangle $q_ipq_j$ and $q_iq_j$ is not a shortest side.
 Hence, $|q_ip|<|q_iq_j|$ and thus $q_i$ should be adjacent to $p$ instead of $q_j$, a contradiction.

-Second, suppose that $q_i$ and $q_j$ belong to the same dual $5$-sectors of $p$, say, $q_i,q_j \in P_2$.
+Second, suppose that $q_i$ and $q_j$ belong to the same dual sectors of $p$, say, $q_i,q_j \in P_2$.
 Then $q_j\in-s_2(q_i)\cap s_2(p)$.
 This intersection is a parallelogram with angles $\frac{2\pi}{5} < \frac{\pi}{2}$ at the vertices $q_i$ and $p$.
 Therefore, $q_ip$ is the diameter of this parallelogram, and thus $|q_ip|>|pq_j|$, a contradiction again. \end{proof}